CrackinLLC/Zeyon/README.md

 ### Contributing

 Contributions are welcome!
-If you'd like to contribute to HarnessUI, please fork the repository and submit a pull request.
+If you'd like to contribute to EchoTS, please fork the repository and submit a pull request.

 ### License

-HarnessUI is released under the MIT License.
+EchoTS is released under the MIT License.